harshkale612/Food-Ordering-App/README.md

 ⚠️ **Important:

-If site is unable to load restaurants then please check api changes done by swiggy
+If site is unable to load then please check changes in swiggy's api

 ** To avoid **CORS policy errors** while running this project locally,
 please install and enable the **Allow CORS: Access-Control-Allow-Origin**  browser extention and